Effilab/style-guide/ruby/code-review.md

 ### Prerequisites:
 - Developer works on a Jira ticket.
 Ticket is marked as `In progress`
 - The code reviewer field must be defined on ticket
+- Code must be tested, and as a general principle, **there won't be code reviews of untested code**.
+   Now, there might be a few reasons why a MR doesn't include tests.
+   1. Technical complexity.
+Now, that's a good opportunity to reflect on alternative implementations: is there another way to implement the feature that could simplify tests writing ?
+It's not always possible in a timely fashion, but it's worth thinking about that, be it only for the next feature.
+   2. Deadline pressure.
+A dedicated task should then be planned to fix the weakness introduced in the test suite.
+   3. Lazyness.
+This "reason" is never OK, and will be rejected.

 ### Once ready for code review, open the MR:
 1. Open a new MR on gitlab (cf. _Q&A -> How to open a Merge Request ?_ for more details)